vaskoGut/Learning/README.md

     - problem when you want to share code betweend different repos;
     - problems with compability of third party libraries;
     - time consuming configuration of each repo and synchronizing it.
-    - if each team works only on 1 repo, code can be repeated etc;
+    - if each team works only on 1 repo, code can be repeated etc; its easier to standartize work of teams.
     - if we have some share repo, library and you need to make change, it should be tested change for reach repo.
     - each repo can have different settings tools
     - it can be problem to use projects like that.